Skip to main content

 What to Say in Person

-Face-to-face condolences carry the most emotional weight.
-Your body language matters as much as your words:
+Face-to-face condolences carry the most weight.
+Your body language says as much as your words.

 Make eye contact and speak from the heart.
-A hug (if appropriate to your relationship) often communicates more than words.
-Don’t be afraid to cry with them—your tears show you care.
-Sit in silence if words won’t come.
-Your presence speaks volumes.
+A hug, if it fits your relationship, often says more than words.
+Do not be afraid to cry with them.
+Your tears show you care.
+Sit in silence if words will not come.
 Listen more than you talk.
-Let them guide the conversation.

-Simple phrases: “I’m here” while holding their hand can be more powerful than elaborate speeches.
+Simple phrase: “I’m here,” while holding their hand, can be more powerful than any speech.

 What to Write in a Text Message

-Text messages work well for initial contact or ongoing support, especially if you’re not sure if they’re ready to talk:
+Texts work well for first contact or ongoing support, especially if you are not sure they are ready to talk.

 Keep it brief and specific.
 End with “no need to respond” to remove pressure.
-Offer specific help: “I’m at the store.
-Can I pick up anything for you?”
+Examples:

 • “Thinking of you today.
 Sending so much love.”

-• “I’m here whenever you need to talk or just want company.
+• “I’m here whenever you want to talk or just want company.
 No pressure to respond.”

 • “I’m dropping off dinner at 6pm.
 You don’t need to answer the door if you don’t want to.”